Inside: Looking for incredible books about grandparents for your children to read with grandma and grandpa? We’ve got just the list for you!

 Books About Grandparents: Grandpas!

-Where Are You From, by Yamile Saied Mendez and illustrated by Jaime Kim: This book is exquisite!
+Where Are You From, by Yamile Saied Mendez and illustrated by Jaime Kim: This book about grandparents is absolutely exquisite!
 A little girl of color is continuously asked a question by her peers.
 “Where are you from?”
 Though it should have a simple answer, the girl always struggles to reply.
 One day, she seeks enlightenment from her loving Abuelo, and she gets the most beautiful, thorough answer she could have imagined.
 Abuelo takes her on a journey under water and through the fields, evoking heritage, family bonds, and the love that exists from generation to generation, carrying us through challenges and giving us answers to age-old questions about self-identify and home.
 Just beautiful!
 Support independent bookstores and get the book on Bookshop.org right here!

 When Grandpa Gives You a Toolbox, by Jamie L. B. Deenihan and illustrated by Lorraine Rocha: What is it about grandparents giving gifts kids don’t always love?
 One little boy asked for a house for his dolls.
 Much to his dismay, however, his grandfather surprises him with…. a toolbox.
 The child is less than enthused and knows the perfect hiding spot, until he realizes that he can use that toolbox to create his dream dollhouse — and maybe a treehouse, too.
 We love the way this book smashes gender norms and shows children that even gifts that are not what we were hoping for can be used in ways to achieve everything you desire!